keri/prsInteractive/README.md

 #### envStr = user decision which will be saved as ENV_TYPE and used in file names (i.e. cardioMetabolic was used in thesis)

+##### Output in results/{pheno}:

++ models/ :pickled gradient boosted models from for individual G, GxGxE, GxG , and E features
++ cardioMetabolicimportantFeaturesPostShap.csv (used downstream)

 ```bash

 $ cd path/to/prsInteractive/hpc